 Best movies & TV Shows like Our World War

 A unique, carefully handpicked, selection of the best movies like Our World War Starring Shaun Dooley, Gerard Kearns, John Hollingworth, Luke Norris, and more.
-If you liked Our World War then you may also like: Yesterday's Enemy, Zulu, The Way Ahead, The Wooden Horse, The Red Baron and many more popular movies featured on this list.
+If you liked Our World War then you may also like: Yesterday's Enemy, Zulu, The Way Ahead, Aces High, All Quiet on the Western Front and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 TV show